carterventures/packer-example/README.md

 1. To create a VMWare Fusion machine run the command (from the git checkout directory) `packer build vmware-example.json`
 1. To create an Amazon AMI run the command `packer build ami-example.json`
 1. To create both at the same time, run `packer build system-build.json`

+**NOTE**:  There might be some issues downloading the ubuntu preseed file based on your local network environment - you can also download the preseed cfg file and host it on a 'local' web server.